 One fond memory that all children cherish from their childhood is that of their baby teeth and placing them under their pillow at night – so that the tooth fairy could exchange them for coins and other goodies!
 What a way to turn pain into joy and leave the children smiling at the end of the ordeal!
-However, not all children have it easy and there may be a need to intervene and pull the tooth in some cases when there is extreme discomfort.
+However, not all children have it easy, and there may be a need for a parent to pull a child’s tooth.